George Charman

 As well as teaching into the GD and MFA programmes at the College, George is also a Senior Lecturer in Fine Art and 3D Design at University for the Creative Arts and has been a visiting lecturer at Anglia Ruskin, London Metropolitan University, University of Nottingham and University of East London.

-George is also teaching short courses at the West Dean London Bloomsbury campus.
-(Please see the link in the Short Courses toolbar on the website)
+George is also teaching short courses at the West Dean London campus.

 Charman's practice-led research focuses on embodied social knowledge, exploring connections between dialogic social experiences and physical sensation in modes of creative production/fabrication.
 His sculptural practice investigates questions of site-specificity, acts of interpretation, and collaborative making.